 Education - Early Childhood/Childhood

-When you major in Early Childhood/Childhood Education at Alfred University, you receive an integrated blend of professional education methods, coursework, and field based opportunities in area schools.
-Because the focus of this education major is on learning processes for young children, you'll be prepared to meet the academic requirements of the New York State Education Department for certification in Early Childhood Education (Birth - 2nd Grade) and Childhood Education (1st - 6th grade).
+Alfred University, in collaboration with Corning Community College (CCC), is offering a Bachelor’s Degree completion program in Early Childhood/Childhood Education with classes primarily on the CCC Spencer Hill Main Campus.
+You'll receive an integrated blend of professional education methods, coursework and field based opportunities in area schools and be prepared to meet the academic requirements of the New York State Education Department for certification in Early Childhood Education (Birth - 2nd Grade) and Childhood Education (1st - 6th grade).

 - EDUC 230 Psychological Foundations of Education